UltimateConsequences/ultimateconsequences.github.io/index.md

 - *(Soon)* Tools for viewing the dataset on the web
 - *(In 2023)* **Documentation on our R package** for the project
 - *(In 2023)* **Cited narrative descriptions** of lethal conflict events
 - **Archived copies of data pages** produced using RMarkdown that with automatically generated statements and visualizations that document claims made our research articles.

+## Video Introduction to the project

+{% include youtubePlayer.html id="W_cCUbSOSqs" %}
 ----